National parks of the United Kingdom: Later additions

-National parks
+List of national parks

-Overview

-Of the twelve national parks in England and Wales, four are in the North of England, two in the Southwest, one in the North Midlands, two (the most recently designated) in the South and three in Wales.
-They cover 10.7 per cent of England and 19.9 per cent of Wales.
-They touch only sixteen English counties and there is no national park in the southern Midlands.
+Of the nine national parks in England, four are in the North of England, two in the South West, one in the North Midlands and two in the South; they cover 10.7% of England.
+They touch only 16 English counties and there is no national park in the southern Midlands.

+There are three national parks in Wales which, together, cover 19.9% of its landmass.

-The Cairngorms National Park, at 4,528 km2, is the largest of the national parks.
-Outside the Scottish Highlands the largest is the Lake District National Park, which, at 2,292 km2, is the largest National Park in England and the second largest in the United Kingdom.
+The Cairngorms National Park, at 4,528 sqkm, is the largest of the national parks.
+Outside of the Scottish Highlands, the largest is the Lake District National Park which, at 2,292 sqkm, is the largest national park in England and the second largest in the UK.

-Eryri National Park, at 2,142 km2, is the largest national park in Wales and the fourth largest in the United Kingdom.

-The smallest national park in England and Wales, and in the United Kingdom, is The Broads, at 303 km2.
+Eryri (Snowdonia National Park), at 2,142 sqkm, is the largest national park in Wales and the fourth largest in the United Kingdom.
+The smallest is The Broads, at 303 sqkm.

-The total area of the national parks in England and Wales is about 16267 km2, for an average of 1,251 square kilometres but a median of 1,344 square kilometres.
-In the United Kingdom the total increases to 22,660 square kilometres (average 1511 km^{2}).
+The total area of the national parks in England and Wales is about 16,271 sqkm, for an average of 1,251 sqkm but a median of 1,344 sqkm.
+In the UK, the total increases to 22,660 sqkm, at an average of 1,511 sqkm.
 The most-visited national park is the Lake District, with 15.8 million visitors in 2009, although by visitor days the South Downs at 39 million compares to 23.1 million for the Lake District.